jakobbouchard/umami-api-client/README.md

 > [!WARNING]
-> I am no longer working in web development and don't really have time or interest in maintaining this repository.
+> I no longer work in web development and I don't really have the time or interest in maintaining this repository anymore.
 It has been incompatible with umami for a while and it would take me too much time to update it.
 However, if anybody is interested in maintaining it, I would gladly transfer the repository and NPM package (if that's possible?)

 # Umami API Client